Lunch & Learn Series

-This monthly series features local experts showcasing a range of topics related to art, history, and Cincinnati-area culture.
+The last Wednesday of each month, this ongoing series features local experts showcasing a range of topics related to art, history, and Cincinnati-area culture.

-- FREE.
+FREE.
 Reservations required one week in advance.

 Optional boxed lunch (select at registration): $10 Taft members; $15 non-members.

 Have lunch in the Lindner Family Café before or after the talk!
 Members always receive a 10 percent discount.
 Café reservations: taftmuseum.org/dine or (513) 352-5140.